tiksem/KotlinSpirit/README.md

 After parsing is finished you can get a tree of your parsing process using `parser.getDebugTree()`.
 The tree is passed to `ParseException` as well.
 The tree is also convertible to json string using `toString` method.

 ### Debug names
 KotlinSpirit assigns readable names for all the rules by default.
 However, if you want to specify your own custom name you can do it by applying `debug(name: String)` method to intermediate rules.
+If you use repalce or search functions you may get multiple trees during the process.
+Call `getDebugHistory()` to get trees of all the parsing attempts.

 Let's come back to our first example and make it debuggable.
 ```Kotlin